 Based on what I’ve seen if you’re trying to save money but still want good images iStock is a bit like scoring a bargain at a nearby store.
 However if you’re handling a project that demands top notch quality and uniqueness it’s worth spending extra on Getty Images.

-Read This: Free Getty Images Downloader Tools
+Read This: Is Getty Images Publicly Traded

 Types of Licenses Offered